IP phones are the endpoints of a telephone system using VoIP technology. IP phones are often referred to as VoIP or SIP phones.

 - impressive battery life

-- quick charging – 10 min for 2 hours talk time
+- quick charging – 10 min for 2 hours of talk time

 CONS: